Plan Your trip

 Get organized and comfortable with your home for the next 4 weeks.

-Looking at an auspicious date as per the Tibetan calendar, a puja ceremony will be held asking for safe passage.
+Looking at an auspicious date as per the Tibetan calendar, a traditional Puja ceremony will be held at Base Camp, where we seek blessings for a safe and successful climb.
+This cultural moment marks the official start of our expedition.

 Meals: